 Address Asbestos Cover Explicitly

 Many standard liability policies exclude asbestos-related claims.
-If you handle asbestos-containing materials (even inadvertently during demolition), ensure your policy includes asbestos endorsements or extensions.
-Work with a specialist broker to arrange appropriate asbestos liability cover - this is not something to leave to chance.
+If you handle or encounter asbestos-containing materials - even inadvertently during demolition - your policy must include asbestos endorsements.
+Engage a specialist broker to arrange appropriate cover; this is not an area for guesswork.

 3